JonasSamuelsson/Handyman/src/Handyman.Azure.Cosmos.Table/docs/index.md

 }
 ```

-Writing the same query using this package looks like this with the added benefit of being stringly typed.
+Writing the same query using this package looks like this with the added benefit of being strongly typed.

 ``` charp
 var query = new TableQueryBuilder<MyEntity>()